wachirawahomed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -19-AZ replace all characters A and c from input to Z and e respectively.\n -20-hiago removes all letters c and C from input.
 -21-reverse that reverse its input.\n
+-22-users_and_homes displays all users and their home directories, sorted by users.\n